Topic

 After a child care worker is detained by ICE, a community is left reeling

-Nicolle Orozco Forero is one of the thousands of immigrant women who provide child care for American children, and one of the few who cares for children with disabilities.
-Now she and her seriously ill son are in ICE custody.
+Nicolle Orozco Forero was one of the few immigrant women who provide child care for American children with disabilities.
+Then she and her seriously ill son were taken into ICE custody.

 -